-Our predictive model revealed potential microbial biomarkers for successful UST therapy and allowed us to generate hypotheses about the biology of CD as it relates to the microbiome and UST response.
+The predictive model used revealed potential microbial biomarkers predictive of successful UST therapy and allowed us to generate hypotheses about the biology of CD as it relates to the microbiome and UST response.
 Faecalibacterium frequently occurred in our models.
 It is associated with health, comprising up to 5% of the relative abundance in healthy individuals, and is generally rare in CD patients (28, 30, 44, 45).
 Each subject in remission 6 weeks after UST induction had measurable Faecalibacterium present at baseline.
 This supports the hypothesis that Faecalibacterium impacts CD pathogenesis.
 It may even be beneficial to administer Faecalibacterium as a probiotic during therapy.
 Escherichia/Shigella also occurred frequently in our models.
 This OTU is associated with inflammation and has been shown to be associated with CD (45).
 Many other taxa observed in our analysis had low abundance or were absent in the majority of subjects.
 However, in many cases these taxa are related and may serve similar ecologic and metabolic roles in the gut environment.
-We hypothesize that these microbes may have genes that perform similar metabolic functions.
+These microbes may have genes that perform redundant metabolic functions.
 Performing metagenomics on stool samples in future studies, especially in patients who achieve remission, could reveal these functions, which could be further developed into a clinically useful predictive tool.

 We were better able to predict whether a subject would achieve clinical remission rather than clinical response, as determined by CDAI score.
 We hypothesize that this was due to the relative nature of the response criteria compared to the threshold used to determine remission status.
 While the field appears to be moving away from CDAI and towards patient reported outcomes and more objectively quantifiable measures such as endoscopic verification of mucosal healing (21, 46), research is ongoing to discover less invasive and more quantifiable biomarkers (36, 47, 48).

-We identified several associations between the microbiota and clinical variables that could impact how CD is monitored and treated in the future.
+Several associations between the microbiota and clinical variables were identified that could impact how CD is monitored and treated in the future.
 Serum CRP, fecal calprotectin, and fecal lactoferrin are widely used as biomarkers to measure inflammation and CD severity.
-We found that the microbial community structure was different among subjects based on these markers.
+In this study, the microbial community structure was different among subjects based on these markers.
 These results support the hypothesis that the fecal microbiota could function as a biomarker for measuring disease activity in patients, especially in concert with established inflammatory biomarkers (36, 47, 48).
-We also found that higher CDAI scores were associated with lower microbial diversity.
+Higher CDAI scores were also associated with lower microbial diversity.
 This is consistent with other studies on the microbiota in individuals with CD compared to healthy individuals and studies looking at active disease compared to remission (11, 36, 49).
 However, the CDAI sub score of weekly stool frequency may have driven these differences (Supplementary Table 1), which is consistent with previous studies (50).
 We also observed differences in the microbial community structure based on disease localization, which is consistent with a study by Naftali et al (44).
-Our study also found that corticosteroid use impacts the composition of the human fecal microbiota, which is consistent with observations in mouse models (51).
-We also observed that longer disease duration is associated with a reduction in fecal microbial diversity.
-We hypothesize that prolonged disease duration and the associated inflammation results in the observed decrease in diversity.
+Our study also showed that corticosteroid use impacts the composition of the human fecal microbiota, which is consistent with observations in mouse models (51).
+Longer disease duration was also associated with a reduction in fecal microbial diversity.
+Prolonged disease duration and the associated inflammation may be the cause of the observed decrease in diversity.